Elinor presenting Earthship Ecology lecture

 Scientific Illustration & Art

-Art as a practice of careful observation is a critical scientific skill that helps isolate key forms and illuminate whole system processes at scale.
-Using all-natural earthen pigments and binders in watercolor paintstones crafted by Indigenous artists at Beam Paints ensures an art practice that is life-safe in its chemistry.
+Art as a practice of careful observation is a critical scientific skill that helps isolate key forms and factors and illuminate whole system processes and interactions at scale as well.
+Cultivating a practice of observation creates opportunities to be inspired by nature in accessible and low cost ways.
+Using all natural earthen pigments and binders in watercolor paintstones crafted by indigenous artists at Beam paints, ensures an art practice that is life safe in its chemistry to create intentional conservation art.